Pat LaFrieda Meat Purveyors: Profile

 Inside the facilities of Pat LaFrieda Meat Purveyors are “two dry-aging rooms that house 5,000–6,000 (sub) primal cuts of meat (the equivalent of over 80,000 steaks)”.

 They also own multiple grinders that produce 100,000 burgers every night.
 Because the company operates 24 hours a day, six days a week, Pat LaFrieda Jr. claims that the company is able to “process meat that feed over 300,000 people a day.”
 They also cater to about 9,000 restaurants, most of which are located in New York City.
 To meet the needs (for burger patties) of these restaurants and other customers, Pat LaFrieda Jr. works with restaurants to produce customized burger patties that contain varying percentages of fat combined with brisket, chuck, short rib, and skirt steak.
 So far he has come up with 25–30 distinct blends of burger patties with hundreds of additional variations available.
 One of the many restaurants that follow this combination is Minetta Tavern, which uses an 80/20 lean meat to fat ratio for their burgers.
 Pat LaFrieda Meat Purveyors' operations bring in more than $40 million in annual revenues.

-Controversies

-In April 2012, Pat LaFrieda sent a cease-and-desist letter to the fast-food chain Wendy’s after it decided to use the name “Black Label Burger” for one of its products.
-LaFrieda had already claimed the name after it created the customized hamburger patty for Keith McNally's Minetta Tavern.